-The Personal Injury Claims Exemption in Bankruptcy protects proceeds from an injury lawsuit.
-There exemption protects your interest in claims for bodily injury, death or worker’s compensation.
+There are several statutes in Oklahoma which protect your property interests.
+These are called bankruptcy exemptions.
+Exemptions protect property from being taken by the trustee to pay your creditors.
+One exemption protects your interest in your right to collect from a third party for injuries you sustained.
+The Personal Injury Claims Exemption in Bankruptcy protects proceeds from injury lawsuits for bodily injury, death or worker’s compensation.
 The exemption is up to a net amount of Fifty Thousand Dollars ($50,000).
 However, this does not include any part of the claim for punitive damages.

 Tulsa's Local Credit Counseling Lawyers